Megdadi/Houses-priceses_analysies/README.md

 # Houses-Regression
-Expand students skill to analiesis data of houses prises
+Expand students skill to analyse data of houses prices